 Board Games:

-– this is probably our go to all time favorite game.
+• Apples To Apples – this is probably our go to all time favorite game.
 It says ages 12+ on the box, but as soon as your child can read fluently, they are ready to play.
-And now they sell Apples to Apples Expansion Pack Card Game
+If you have younger children who really want to play, they also make Apples to Apples Junior, which is the same concept, but suited to a younger audience.

-– this is another game that we’ve been playing frequently this year.
+• Clue Board Game – this is another game that we seem to play frequently.
 We’re big fans of games that require creative thinking and logic.

 Movies and DVDs